christyquang/christyquang.github.io/_posts/2024-05-26-things-i-wish-i-knew-before-visiting-japan.md

     </div>
 </div>

 Since we’re in a new country, one of my priorities was trying the different foods available there.
 Okonomiyaki is essentially a Japanese pizza which Osaka is known for.
 I found a restaurant called Genki that had a lot of reviews specializing in this dish and turned out to be a local joint.
 The restaurant itself is small and probably a bar because every customer is forced to order drinks.
+My dad ordered my mom a beer and that was also the first time I’ve ever drank with my parents.

 I got the pork modern okonomiyaki which included yakisoba noodles on the bottom.
 The sauce itself was a new flavor I haven’t tried before but it was pretty good, just a little heavy.

 <div class="row mt-3">
     <div class="col-sm mt-3 mt-md-0">